 In the next section, I’ll share a step-by-step process for creating a PMO for your business.

-How to Create a PMO
+How to Setup a PMO in Your Business

 There is no fixed recipe for creating a PMO.
 It can be as expansive or constrained as your business needs.
 It can take a temporary supportive role, coming together to assist project managers in difficult projects, or it can be a permanent department that directs every aspect of every project.